trinhnghia2793/trinhnghia2793/README.md

 ### 📌 My Journey
 - Started with web development in 2024
-- Explored various backend technologies
+- Explored some backend technologies
 - Currently focusing on PHP, Laravel, and backend optimization
-- Learning and applying DevOps and AI in development
+- Learning and applying DevOps (maybe AI too) in development

 ---